Torsion groups of elliptic curves that appear infinitely often over septic, octic and nonic fields

 For an elliptic curve $E$ over a number field $K$, the Mordell-Weil theorem implies that the group $E(K)$ of $K$-rational points on $E$ is a finitely generated group, and hence the torsion subgroup $E(K)_\tor$ is finite.
 The group $E(K)_\tor$ is either cyclic or is a product of two cyclic groups.
 Hence

 and following \cite{DerickxSutherland}, we will for simplicity denote $\tg{m}{n}$ by $(m,n)$.

 Let $\Phi(d)$ be the set of possible torsion groups of elliptic curves over all number fields of degree $d$.
-By Merel's theorem \cite{merel}, it follows that $\Phi(d)$ is finite for all positive integers $d$.
-We denote by $\Phiinf(d)$ the subset of groups in $\Phi(d)$ be the set of torsion groups that appear as torsion groups for infnitely many non-isomorphic (over $\overline \Q$) elliptic curves over degree $d$ number fields.
+By Merel's theorem \cite{merel}, the set $\Phi(d)$ is finite for all positive integers $d$.
+We denote by $\Phiinf(d)$ the subset of groups in $\Phi(d)$ that occur for infinitely many $\Qbar$-isomorphism classes of elliptic curves over degree $d$ number fields.
 Thus \(\Phi^\infty(d)\) is the non-sporadic, or geometric, part of the degree-\(d\) torsion problem.

-Determining the sets $\Phi(d)$ and $\Phi^\infty(d)$ are fundamental problems in the arithmetic of elliptic curves.
+The determination of $\Phi(d)$ and $\Phi^\infty(d)$ is a central problem in the arithmetic of elliptic curves over number fields.
 Mazur notably determined in \cite{mazur77}

 Kamienny \cite{kamienny92}, building on work of Kenku and Momose \cite{KM88}, determined